-Instant ramen noodles on their own are nothing to write home about.
-They're high in sodium — as in, an entire package provides about 70 percent of your daily needs — and they offer very little by way of nutrients.
+Instant ramen noodles don't offer much nutritionally.
+They're high in sodium — as in, an entire package provides about 87 percent of your daily needs — and they offer very little by way of nutrients, according to the USDA.

 Video of the Day

-But what instant ramen noodles do provide is opportunity — a chance to get in some healthier foods like tofu, vegetables and even seaweed.
+But what instant ramen noodles do provide is an opportunity to get in some healthier foods like tofu, vegetables and even seaweed.
 Simply toss out the sodium-bomb flavor packet, and instead, use the noodles as a vehicle to pair with nutritious foods, all served up in a bowl of comforting soup.

 We're sharing some of the best foods to pair with instant noodles from plant-based proteins to chicken and veggies.